NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 Read mapping techniques are used for several purposes.
 Some examples:

 1) To evaluate the quality of an assembly (or to compare different methods used to assemble your reads).
-Read mapping can help identifying problematic areas.
+Read mapping can help identifying problematic areas in your assembly process.
 Indeed, statistics are necessary but might not be sufficient to evaluate the quality of your assembly.

    We want to look at:
    - the coverage regularity (ex: some repeated regions might have increased coverage)